On textiles, consumers and sustainability

 Very few textile companies are actually perfect when it comes to sustainability, so instead of expecting perfection I think it’s important to look at the overall picture and evaluate how much the companies are doing for sustainability.
 I try to think about sustainability as a spectrum, not as an “ON/OFF” situation where a company either is 100% sustainable or not sustainable at all.

 Also, I think it’s useful to focus on what I myself value the most: when choosing which company’s products to buy, is my top criterion going to be local production, environmentally friendly materials, or maybe something else?
-It can be hard to weigh all the different factors and to know whether product A is more sustainable than product B, so I find that deciding which aspect is most important for me helps the process.
+It can be hard to weigh all the different factors and to know whether product A is more sustainable than product B, so I find that deciding which aspect is most important for me helps me make a decision.

 Repairing/mending broken clothing is definitely a good habit to adopt.
 Some basic sewing skills go a long way in repairing a broken zipper, a hole or a broken seam, and that little repair can give your garment a whole new life!